MUSEUM AND INFORMATION CENTRE IN RIVERTON APARIMA

 • Riverton Aparima Heritage Trail information

 Teachers are welcome to visit free of charge to plan potential school visits.
-Our retail space has a great selection of books popular with teachers.
+Our gift shop has a great selection of books popular with teachers.

 Let us know if you have any questions.